Amana-Ammi/Amana-Ammi/README.md

 🌱  Current Work 🌱

-After a long hiatus, I am now working independently to build up my skills and head back into the wokforce.That includes the Black, Indigneous, people of color and LGBTQ+ communities.
+After a long hiatus, I am now working independently to build up my skills and head back into the wokforce.

 🌱  What I'm Currently Reading 🌱